tfeist12/Obsidian/HPE Notes/To Do.md

 inputs:
-firmware version spec -> prefix can be extracted out of and used to check model switch part number -> check configmap entry to
+firmware version spec -> prefix can be extracted out of and used to check model switch part number -> part number maps to model